 - If the Bedroom Tax is being applied correctly and an APA Manged Payment is in place, then this will not cover all the rent that is due so contact your landlord to find out how much you have to pay.
 If you are struggling to pay your rent contact your landlord immediately, and seek advice for a Benefits Adviser or Money Adviser.

-- If you are having real difficulties paying your rent then you might be able to get a Discretionary Housing Payment – but the council’s budget is limited so you will need to explain your particular difficulties and provide a financial statement showing that you cannot afford the rent that is due.
+- If you are having real difficulties paying your rent then you might be able to get a Discretionary Housing Payment from your Local Authority – but the council’s budget is limited so you will need to explain your particular difficulties and provide a financial statement showing that you cannot afford the rent that is due.